RUACH ~ Youth, Families & Teen Learning

 RUACH – רוּחַ” is Hebrew for spirit, energy, wind and life!

-The RUACH community school for youth, families, and teens is an energetic part of our community.
+The RUACH community school & programs for youth, families, and teens is a central and joyful part of the Beit Ahavah community.
 Kids and families learn in a positive, Jewish environment and progressive, Reform community focused on repair of the world and lovingkindness.
 RUACH (“ru-ach”) includes opportunities for learning led by dynamic teachers, as well as special events, outings, Shabbat services, Fall Family Holiday events and more.

-RUACH is a dynamic approach to creative and meaningful Jewish learning, social justice, tikkun olam (repair of the world), Hebrew music, art, nature, spirituality and Jewish expression.
-We welcome parent involvement and creativity.
+RUACH is our dynamic approach to creative and meaningful Jewish youth and families learning, social justice/tikkun olam (repair of the world), Hebrew, music, art, nature, spirituality, thought and Jewish expression.
+We also welcome parent involvement and creativity.

 Joyous, Deeply Rooted, Child-Led

-This year our theme is “Tikkun Olam – b’rinah” – Repair of the World, with joy!
-We want to empower our kids and families with the richness of our tradition to make positive change and hope in the world as it is into the world we dream of and can make possible.
+Our new’s year theme “L’taken Olam b’Malchut Shaddai” means To heal the World in the Majesty of Nurture!
+We empower our youth and families with the richness of our tradition to make positive change and hope in the world as it is into the world we dream of and can make possible.

-We have created three “mini-mesters” — Fall (stav), Winter (choref) and Spring (aviv), for units and seasons of learning, doing and being together!
+Through “mini-mesters” — Fall (stav), Winter (choref), Spring (aviv), and Summer (kayitz) seasons of learning, doing and being together, we celebrate the rhythm of the Jewish holidays and create hope in the world.

 In a child-led approach, we affirm that young people are the experts of their own experiences and learning styles, and work to meet all students where they are.